-Culminating Undergraduate Experience (Thesis)
+Culminating Undergraduate Experience: Thesis

-CUE Options & Finding a CUE/Thesis Topic
+Thesis Options and Finding a Thesis Topic

-This is a project focusing on conducting research most often on campus due to laboratory usage.
+The Research Thesis focuses on conducting research (most often) on campus with a Kettering faculty member.
 It is an opportunity for the senior student to apply his/her academic and co-op experience to the investigation and experimentation of new ideas.
 Usually the topic is provided by a Kettering faculty member in the student's degree department.
-The student is required to complete and submit the Research Thesis Proposal which is available in the CUE/Thesis software tool, KqUest under downloadable "Documents"; however, the Faculty Thesis Advisor may choose to complete the proposal form.
-Once the proposal form is completed, the student and Faculty Thesis Advisor will obtain approval signatures from the Department Head, the proposal is then considered approved.
-Upon approval, the proposal form is submitted to the Center for Integrated Learning Experiences - Culminating Undergraduate Experience (CILE-CUE) and the student can begin work on the project.
+The student is required to complete and submit the Research Thesis Proposal which is available in the Thesis software tool, KqUest under downloadable "Documents"; however, the Faculty Thesis Advisor may choose to complete the proposal form.
+Once the proposal form is completed, the student and Faculty Thesis Advisor will obtain an approval signature from the Department Head, the proposal is then considered approved.
+Upon approval, the proposal form is submitted to CILE and the student can begin work on the project.
 The projects are limited and students are selected based on their expertise matching the project scope.
 For more information contact your degree department head or appointed Thesis Administrator within your degree department.